magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-30945-magento-patch-a-fatal-error-during-add-and-update-cart-operations.md

 <ins>Actual results</ins>:

 Cart page is blank.
-In the PHP error.log the following error is logged: *Uncaught exception 'Error' with message 'Call to a member function getValue() on null' in vendor/magento/module-configurable-product/Model/Quote/Item/CartItemProcessor.php:76*
+In the PHP `error.log`, the following error is logged: *Uncaught exception 'Error' with message 'Call to a member function getValue() on null' in vendor/magento/module-configurable-product/Model/Quote/Item/CartItemProcessor.php:76*

 ## Apply the patch